 What Is Dry Eye?

 Dry eye occurs when your eyes do not produce enough tears or when tears evaporate too quickly.
 This can cause irritation, blurred vision, burning, or general discomfort.
-Contributing factors include aging, screen time, allergies, environment, and certain medical conditions.
+Contributing factors include aging, screen time, allergies, environmental conditions, and certain medical issues.
 Early evaluation helps protect the surface of your eye and prevent symptoms from worsening.

-Located in Troy, Ohio, ProCare Vision Center offers advanced diagnostics and treatment options to identify the root cause of your symptoms.
-We tailor care to your lifestyle whether you work near the Miami County Courthouse, enjoy events at Hobart Arena, or spend weekends walking at Treasure Island Park.
+Located in Troy, Ohio, ProCare Vision Center uses diagnostic testing to identify the cause of your symptoms.
+We tailor care to your lifestyle, whether you work near the Miami County Courthouse, attend events at Hobart Arena, or spend weekends at Treasure Island Park.

-What to Expect During Your Comprehensive Dry Eye Evaluation at ProCare Vision Center
+What to Expect During Your Dry Eye Evaluation

-Our eye care team starts every dry eye exam by taking the time to understand what you have been feeling and how long your symptoms have been present.
+Our team begins each exam by reviewing your symptoms and how long you’ve experienced them.
 This includes asking about your daily environment, work habits, and any medical conditions that may contribute to dryness or irritation.
-The goal is to get a clear picture of your challenges so we can tailor the exam to you.
+This helps us tailor the exam to your specific needs.

-During your evaluation, we assess tear quantity and tear quality, eyelid structure and blink patterns, meibomian gland function, and more.
+During your evaluation, we assess tear quantity and quality, eyelid structure, blink patterns, meibomian gland function, and more.
 Tests we run during your visit may include:

 1. Tear Break Up Time (TBUT)